Guide last updated by Hester Swift, September 2025

 Printed sources of EU cases

-The official series of EU law reports is Reports of Cases before the Court of Justice and the Court of First Instance.
-It is usually known as the 'European Court Reports' (ECR), but this is not its actual title.
-The print edition published cases decided from 1954 to 2011, after which it was replaced by an authenticated digital-only edition.
+The official printed series of EU law reports, which has now ceased publication, was Reports of Cases Before the Court of Justice and the General Court.
+It published cases decided from 1954 to 2011, then it was replaced by an authenticated digital-only edition.

-[1991] ECR II-469 (1991, part II, starting at page 469
+[1991] ECR II-469 (ECR for 1991, part II, starting at page 469)

-IALS Library holds the entire English edition of Reports of Cases, plus ECR-SC from 1994 to 2006.
-The title of the main series has changed over the years: Reports of cases before the Court of Justice of the European Coal and Steel Community, then Reports of cases before the Court, then Reports of Cases before the Court of Justice and the Court of First Instance.
-IALS also has the French edition, from 1954 to 2003; the German edition, from 1954 to 1998 part 2; the Dutch edition, from 1954 to 1964; and the Italian edition, from 1954 to 1964.
+IALS Library holds the entire English edition of Reports of Cases (and ECR-SC from 1994 to 2006).
+IALS also has the French edition from 1954 to 2003; the German edition1954 to 1991; the Dutch edition 1954 to 1964; and the Italian edition 1954 to 1964.

 Online sources of EU cases